YaRockstar/todo-list-on-js/README.md

 # todo-list-on-js
-todo list on vanilla JS
+Todo list on vanilla JS.
+This todo list is pretty simple.
+You can add, edit and remove your todo.